 - It is a nice phone, but most users don't care.
 Their friends have a Samsung phone, so that's what they ask for.
 People don't mind spending for a nice phone, since they can pay for them on an installment plan.
 On top of that, Samsung phones are often discounted.

-- Project Daydream has failed to get any traction at all, since it only works with one phone.
+- Project Daydream has failed to get any traction at all, since it only works with a handful of phones.
 Unlike Google cardboard.

 - Apple is getting ready to release a new phone, whatever they will call it.
 There is possibly a high end model (according to all the rumors).
 Selling the Pixel at a discount is a pre-emptive strike.
 There is most likely a new Pixel in the works.
 Dual cameras, augmented reality.